Slovene Americans: Numbers

-1910 census reported 183,431 persons of Slovene mother tongue living in the United States.
+In 1910 census reported 183,431 people of Slovene mother tongue living in the United States.
 By the time of the 1920 census, that figure had increased to 208,552.
 Following the enactment of restrictive immigration laws in the 1920s, the number of Slovenes immigrating to the United States declined.
 The 1990 census reported 124,437 Slovene-identifying people.
-Slovene-American sources give higher estimates of the total number of Americans of Slovene descent, of up to 300,000, or even (if persons with only one-quarter or one-eighth Slovene ancestry are counted) 500,000.
+According to the data for the year 2000, 175,099 persons identified themselves as Slovenian, which indicates a (positive) shift in self-image or the perception of Slovenian identity.
+It is estimated that in the USA live around 300,000 Americans of Slovene descent.

 Fraternal, benevolent, social and cultural organizations

 In the late 19th century and early 20th century, Slovene Americans established a variety of social groups, including fraternal organizations, mutual insurance, and self-help societies, and cultural and educational institutions, such as choral and drama societies, gymnastics groups, and Slovene-language newspapers.
 The establishment of Slovene American insurance companies allowed immigrants to protect themselves against discrimination and fraud.
 A number of mergers and name changes took place during the 20th century, Some Slovene American fraternal, benevolent, social, and cultural organizations include: